rubsj/angular-samples/README.md

 - The `myForm.control.markAsTouched()` is used to make the form touched so we can display the errors at that moment. **The buttons don’t activate this property when clicked**, only the inputs.
 ### Reactive Forms

+## Concepts to look into and create samples
+- cross validation and adding error not at form
+- implement async validator